Xakaiczar/ProjectWarehouseWreckage/README.md

 IMAGE OF FALLING RADIUS

 What's happening when an object is falling over?
 Well, mathematically, it's rotating around a certain plane by a certain angle.
-In this case, the X and Y axes tilt the prop...
+In this case, the X and Y axes tilt the prop, while the Z just kinda... _spins_ it...

-X SPIN

-Y SPIN

-While the Z just kinda... _spins_ it...

-Z SPIN

 Using this, we can actually determine whether a prop has fallen over or not by its angular tilt!
-If it surpasses that angular tilt, then it has fallen over, otherwise it is still stood upright.
-I decided on a default tilt value of 45 degrees for both axes:
+If it surpasses a maximum tilt, then it has fallen over, otherwise it is still stood upright.
+I decided on a default maximum tilt value of 45 degrees for both axes:

 IMAGE OF FALLING RADIUS WITH NUMBERS

 As you can see from the figure above, this number was not arbitrary; it falls exactly between perfectly upright and perfectly fallen (or perfectly perpendicular, if you will).
 For a prop to still be stood up at that angle, it would have to be truly magical...

-IMAGE OF MAGIC HAPPENING BC OF COURSE IT DOES
+GIF OF MAGIC HAPPENING BC OF COURSE IT DOES

 Maybe 45 degrees was a bit too large...
 But it gets the job done, and for now, that's all that matters.
 We can fine-tune it later.